-Another common cause includes atopic dermatitis, also known as eczema.
+Another common cause is atopic dermatitis.
 This primarily causes the skin to develop scaly, itchy patches which affect the fur as a result.
-Your dog will scratch himself to where he scratches off his fur.
+Your dog will chew and scratch himself to where he scratches off his fur.
 Also, if the skin is unhealthy, it does not produce as healthy of a fur coat as usual.
-The cause of atopic dermatitis can vary but it can possibly be from an allergy.
+Atopic dogs react to a range of triggers including certain foods, dust mites, pollen and grass.

 Diagnosis of Hair Loss Related to Allergies in Dogs

 When you arrive at the veterinarian’s office, she will start her diagnostic process by collecting a verbal history from you.
 She will want to know when you first noticed your dog was losing his fur, if and where he has been scratching or licking excessively, and if you have tried to treat it with anything over the counter or not.
 As part of her diagnostic process, your veterinarian will need to rule out other possible causes that can produce hair loss with similar symptoms like the one he is presenting with.
 She will also want to know if you have fed him anything new lately, if he has had any changes in his routine or home that could cause stress, or anything else information wise that may be helpful to know about his situation.